slsa-framework/slsa/docs/_posts/2023-08-07-bring-your-own-builder-github.md

 1. For Action maintainers, it makes it easy to meet the [SLSA Build L3](/spec/v1.0/levels#build-l3) requirements.
 2. For Action users, it makes it easy to adopt SLSA by trusting the BYOB project and the Action code - without worrying about which machine runs the Action.

 The BYOB framework provides a set of GitHub Actions and workflows that helps builder authors generate provenance.
 Suppose you own a GitHub Action called `MyAction` and want to generate provenance showing that it ran on some input and generated some output, without having to trust the Workflow that called your Action.
-This is not possible using a regular Action because Actions run under the control of the calling Workflow: this option is depicted in the diagram below, where a project's `release.yml` workflow calls `MyAction`.
+This is not possible using a regular Action because Actions run under the control of the calling Workflow (the diagram below depicts a project's `release.yml` workflow calling `MyAction`).

 ![action-release](https://github.com/slsa-framework/slsa/assets/64505099/367ecc46-28f6-4029-853e-161a028e6a35)

 To solve this problem, you could turn your Action into a Reusable Workflow.
 This results in `MyAction` running in a VM under your control, not the caller's control.
 In fact, this is how the SLSA go, Node.js, and container builders work.
-This option is depicted in the diagram below: The project's `release.yml` calls the reusable workflow `MyReusableWorkflow` which in turn calls `MyAction` and generates provenance for the run.
+This option is depicted in the diagram below: The project's `release.yml` calls the Reusable Workflow `MyReusableWorkflow` which in turn calls `MyAction` and generates provenance for the run.

 ![action-reusable](https://github.com/slsa-framework/slsa/assets/64505099/a0603e5f-4ebb-4c93-8216-b63f22bcf08d)